AbduEhab/Karbon-RayTracer/README.md

 This is a Ray-Tracer which is extremly similar to the one I wrote in Java.
 Just wanted to make sure I can re-write any java code into cpp.
 I'll keep working on this project for a while.

-Fully supports Windows (full UI and stuff) - Linux works in `Legacy mode` which would output the rendered image onto the terminal, macOS was not tested.
+Fully supports Windows (full UI and stuff) - NOW SUPPORTS GCC (tested on windows only).
+Linux works in `Legacy mode` which would output the rendered image onto the terminal, macOS was not tested.

 ## Requirements (for compiling)
 - [CMake](https://cmake.org/)